Mass media in Slovenia: Government's decision to stop funding STA

 On 30 November 2020, Slovenian government led by Janez Janša silently took the decision to stop funding STA, despite the relevant act stipulating that such funding shall be provided.
 Initially, it did not communicate the reason for doing so, but later claimed that the agency was unwilling to disclose the information on its operations.
 The agency responded that the scope of the information requested by the Slovenian Government Communications Office far surpassed what the office may legitimately request and that only the government itself may request such information.
 The national radio and television network reported that the government aims at censoring the agency.

-This has been further corroborated by Marko Milosavljević, professor of journalism at the University of Ljubljana: "The dangerous and undemocratic decision by the Government of the Republic of Slovenia to stop funding STA [...] should not be understood as a single excess but as the continuation of several months of pressures on the media.
-The yesterday's government's decision is only the continuation of the government's negative policy towards the media, intimidation, financial harm, or even destruction of all the media that are not aligned with the government. [...]
-This is the line that has been continuing and escalating to the degree where things have become not only undemocratic, but also illegal."
+This was further corroborated by Marko Milosavljević, professor of journalism at the University of Ljubljana: "The dangerous and undemocratic decision by the Government of the Republic of Slovenia to stop funding STA [...] should not be understood as a single excess but as the continuation of several months of pressures on the media.
+Yesterday's government's decision is only the continuation of the government's negative policy towards the media, intimidation, financial harm, or even destruction of all the media that are not aligned with the government. [...]
+This is the line that has been continuing and escalating to the degree where things have become not only undemocratic but also illegal."